 What are the factors you need to look at in deciding which player should be your libero and which just a defensive specialist?

 A reader wants to know where balls tend to be sent by the attacking team to help figure out where to put their libero in their defense.

-During the 2016 season I took a look at some block and defense figures to see how the team was progressing.
+During the 2016 season I took a look at some block & defense data to see how the team was progressing.
 They were useful, though they have some limitations.

 This is a variation on the Speedball Winners game concept which puts a greater emphasis on aggressive defense, which can raise intensity levels.

 A volleyball coach recently sent in an email asking for advice working on block timing and how to arrange their defense behind a weak block.